Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 There was only one place left to cross the river.
 One of the large bridges had come through the nuke merely *damaged,* its roadway on the north side collapsed, but the train tracks on the south side still intact.
 And Dyer and his buddies got the fuckin’ *awesome* job of sitting at the friendly end to mow the Hunters down if they were dumb enough to try and cross it.

 So of course the fuckin’ creepy-crawlies were fuckin’ blue-balling them.
 They’d set up their own fortifications on the far end, and now?
 Mexican fuckin’ standoff.
-At least until Command got shit together for an assault, and then…
+At least until Command got shit together for an assault, and then...

 Fuck, Dyer didn’t know.
 The far side of the river looked more intact than their side, prob’ly ‘cuz the Hunters had known what they were gonna do, and prepared for it.
 Fuck only knew what FIC and Command knew was over there and what they’d want destroyed.